Colleges

 Safety:

-The school you are almost positive, based on admissions criteria, you will be admitted to because your academic credentials are well above the average incoming freshman’s range.
+This is the school that you are almost positive, based on admissions criteria, you will be admitted to because your academic credentials are well above the average incoming freshman’s range.
 You do not plan on attending this school; rather, it is seen as your back-up.
 However, you should feel comfortable attending this college, should you need to.
 At this school, you will most likely fall at the top of the class.

 Match: